Carlton Haselrig: Wrestling career

 Haselrig won the Pennsylvania Interscholastic Athletic Association (PIAA) state high school championship in 1984 despite not wrestling during the regular season due to Johnstown High's lack of a wrestling team.
 His uncle introduced him to the sport as a child, and he participated in occasional tournaments.
 He stopped wrestling in high school because his school didn't have a team.
 But in his junior year, a neighboring high school needed a training partner for a standout wrestler, so Haselrig helped out.
 After seeing his success against one of the state's top wrestlers, Haselrig's high school petitioned the Pennsylvania Interscholastic Athletic Association to let him compete in wrestling, beginning with the postseason district tournament his senior year.
-Haselrig went on to win every match, including a state title.
+Haselrig went on to win every match, including a PIAA Class AAA state title.

 Haselrig was the 1985 Junior Greco-Roman World Champion, and the 1986 Junior Freestyle World Champion, while competing for the United States in the heavyweight division.

-The Pennsylvania native began his collegiate career as a football player at Lock Haven, but a knee injury before the start of his freshman year prevented him from ever suiting up for a game.
+The Pennsylvania native began his collegiate career as a football player at Lock Haven, but a knee injury before the start of his freshman year prevented him from playing.
 During winter break, he decided to transfer to his hometown school and take classes at Pittsburgh-Johnstown, which did not have a football team.

-With that move, Haselrig set in motion the most prolific career in NCAA wrestling history — one that ended in, of all places, the National Football League (NFL).

-He would finish in third place at the NCAA Division II meet his freshman year in 1986, then go on to win both the Division I and Division II titles in his sophomore, junior and senior seasons, to become the only wrestler in history to win more than four NCAA titles.
+He would finish in third place at the NCAA Division II meet his freshman year in 1986, then go on to win both the Division I and Division II titles in his sophomore, junior and senior seasons, to become the first wrestler in history to win more than four NCAA titles.
 Before 1990, the Divisions II and III individual champions earned bids to the Division I championships, allowing Haselrig the chance to win both titles.
 After Haselrig's run of NCAA titles, the Division I Wrestling Committee voted to rescind the bids to the Division II and III champions.
 As a result, Haselrig's feat cannot be matched unless the rule is changed again.

 At Pittsburgh-Johnstown, Haselrig finished his career with a record of 143–2–1, including an, at the time, NCAA-record 122 consecutive matches without a loss.
 He never lost a match at the NCAA Division I meet, going 15–0 at the heavyweight class in the 1987, 1988 and 1989 tournaments.
 While in college, Haselrig would also defeat future NCAA and Olympic champion Kurt Angle.